bat-z/bat-z/README.md

 <summary>BEFORE YOU INTERACT! !</summary>

-— I am aware that I am a weirdo.
-If you think I've taken things too far by being fictionkin/alterhuman, using microlabels, xenogenders, or anything else, that is a you problem.
-Not mine or anyone else's.
-Do not interact, or simply block me if you are uncomfortable with my existence or our community.
-I use these terms to discover more about myself.
-That is it.
+ꗞ — Im aware that I am a weirdo.
+If you think I've taken things too far by using microlabels, xenogenders, etc.
+Feel free to not int, or block me if you are uncomfortable with my existence or our community.

+ꗞ — Whats the point of terms?
+It may not help, but i will try.
+For me, I use them to discover more about myself.
+Thats it. may seem ridiculous n cringe to u,but as a person who is diagnosed, its harder for me to read social cues,understand myself,n more.
+I use terms/labels to help me understand the way I feel, figure out my identity,find others who relate to what I am going through, etc, to fit in.

+ꗞ — Am I a bad person for kinfirming overhated characters, even problematic ones like Blackhand n Sabretooth?
+No.
+If you think otherwise, thats okay, but keep it to yourself.
+Even you believe it is a choice.
+Its ur belief, not mine.
+It feels pointless to argue. kinfirm a character does not mean I agree with their actions. i cannot help who I kin, but I control my actions.

+—  I’m awkward as shit.
-—  I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when it comes with new people.
+I’m socially awkward and get overwhelmed really easily, also sensitive.
+I tend to be somewhat quiet or rarely INT first when it comes with new people.
 I don’t want to come across as annoying or as if I'm bothering anyone.
 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

-— Please bear in mind that I have dyslexia and dyscalculia.
-My main problems are basic spelling, grammar, counting, and more.
-Please don’t be upset
+— Please bear in mind that I have dyslexia, Written Expression Disorder, and dyscalculia.
+Not very fun at all.
+My main problems are basic spelling, poor grammar, counting, and list goes on...
+Please don’t be upset with me

-— I am a very sensitive person and an overthinker.
+— I am an overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
 I apologize very often, and I also find it hard to say no or set boundaries for myself.

 — If you feel uncomfortable with me confirming the bad/overhated characters, do not int or block me, simple as that.
 No one is forcing you to int with me.